Automattic/jetpack/readme.txt

 = Why don't WP UserOnline, Popularity Contest, WP Postratings or plugin X not work or update on my blog now? =

 This plugin caches entire pages but some plugins think they can run PHP code every time a page loads.
 To fix this, the plugin needs to use Javascript/AJAX methods or the dynamic-cached-content/mfunc/mclude code described in the previous answer to update or display dynamic information.

+= Why do my WP Super Cache plugin disappear when I upgrade the plugin? =

+WordPress deletes the plugin folder when it updates a plugin.
+This is the same with WP Super Cache so any modified files in wp-super-cache/plugins/ will be deleted.
+You can define the variable $wp_cache_plugins_dir in wp-config.php or wp-content/wp-cache-config.php and point it at a directory outside of the wp-super-cache folder.
+The plugin will look there for it's plugins.

 = What does the Cache Rebuild feature do? =